nashville-software-school/server-side-dotnet-curriculum/book-1-foundations/chapters/classes-intro.md

     Owner = "Jim"
 };
 ```
-The variable `jimsAccord` now holds an object of type `Accord`, and its `Year` and `Owner` properties are set to the specific values for Jim's Accord.
+The variable `jimsAccord` now holds an object of type `HondaAccord`, and its `Year` and `Owner` properties are set to the specific values for Jim's Accord.

 Are there other metaphors you can think of besides `blueprint`, `model` or `template` that you can come up with to help create a mental model of what a class is?
 Share them with your colleagues to see if they make sense to them as well, and discuss with an instructor when you meet with one.